jungvonmatt/storyblok-migrations/README.md

 ## Migrations

 In this section you can see how to create migrations for schema and content migrations.
+All migrations are stored in the `migrations` folder.
+When using the `generate-migration` command, the migration will be created automatically in the `migrations` folder.

 > When creating migrations, the file must have a `.js` or `.ts` extension to be executed by `sb-migrate`.
-Thanks to `JSDoc` documentation for all important functions, you'll still benefit from autocompletion and type safety in your IDE when using `.js` files but we recommend using TypeScript `.ts` to get full type safety and autocompletion.
+We recommend using TypeScript `.ts` to get full type safety and autocompletion.

 ### Type-Safe Migrations